MaSe69/mase/index.md

 # On Teams

-Having covered personality, is a good starting point to understand how sucessful teams can be built.
+Having covered personality, is a good starting point to understand how successful teams can be built.

 Composing flexibly new groups is a decisive human feature.
 I looked in some depth how such groups are formed and how these groups are kept together.